AmericanMedicalAssociation/AMA-style-guide/README.md

 This style guide is a compilation of [atomic components](http://bradfrost.com/blog/post/atomic-web-design/) that have been specifically tailored to the needs of AMA.
 By documenting and assembling this collection of patterns, we are able to build consistently, reuse code, and [see all of our patterns in one place](https://americanmedicalassociation.github.io/AMA-style-guide/).

-## To use the Style Guide on a project:
+## Style Guide Consumers - To use the Style Guide on a project:
 - Grab the [latest release](https://github.com/AmericanMedicalAssociation/AMA-style-guide/releases)
 - Open the `.zip` into your project
-- Compile the production files:
-  - `cd /styleguide`
-  - `gulp serve`
-- Link to the production files at `styleguide/public/assets/`
+- Link to the production files at `assets/`

-## To begin working:
+## Style Guide Developers - To begin working:

 **Environment setup (mac)**